CaltechPrecisionTiming/CPTLab_ThermalStudies/README.md

 # CPTLab_ThermalStudies
 CPTLab Thermal Studies

-This is a repository for scripts that were used for data analysis and calibration fot the Thermal Studies of the BTL, summer 2019.
+This is a repository for scripts that were used for data analysis and calibration for the Thermal Studies of the BTL, summer 2019.

 Note that there are txt files in each repository giving more information about the scripts included.